-A labor agreement between Arkansas Best Corp. and the International Brotherhood of Teamsters has been fully ratified, with savings from wage and benefit reductions possibly helping the company to avoid three consecutive years of losses.
+A labor agreement between Arkansas Best Corp. and the International Brotherhood of Teamsters has been fully ratified, with savings from wage and benefit reductions possibly helping the company to avoid two consecutive years of losses.

 Officials with Fort Smith-based Arkansas Best Corp. said late Wednesday (Oct.
 30) that the ABF National Master Freight Agreement was ratified by the Teamsters’ ABF National Negotiating Committee.
 ABF Freight, one of the nation’s largest less-than-truckload (LTL) carriers, is the largest subsidiary of Arkansas Best.